To reduce the amount of energy used for washing clothes:

 Purchasing new laundry equipment

-Look for the ENERGY STAR® label.
+Look for the ENERGY STAR® label when buying washers and dryers.

 - ENERGY STAR clothes washers clean clothes using 40% less energy than standard washers.
 Most full-sized ENERGY STAR washers use 18 to 25 gallons of water per load, compared to the 40 gallons used by a standard machine.